FAQ • Frequently asked questions

 The gay/lesbian/bi communities tend to place a high value on coming out for reasons of personal empowerment and political advantage.
 GLAAD suggests that it may not be this simple for trans people, many of whom want only to live an authentic life as their true selves and not as someone who has "changed" from one "thing" into another.
 GLAAD puts it this way:

 "It can be a disservice to a Trans person to make them feel like they HAVE TO come out.
 When a transgender person has transitioned and is living as their authentic gender - that is their truth.
 Unfortunately, it can feel disempowering for a transgender person to be pressured to disclose to others that he or she is transgender.
-Sometimes when others learn a person is trans, they no longer see the person as a "real" man or woman."
+Sometimes when others learn a person is trans, they no longer see the person as a "real" man or a "real woman."

 Whether to share one's gender reality with other people is a complicated decision.
 It is different for everybody.
 And it can take many forms.
 But for those who choose to come out, it often follows a pattern: